Port Austin Light: Current status and activities

 In 1990, volunteers from the Port Austin Reef Light Association engaged in an "heroic effort" to oust a colony of seagulls that had taken over the building, and then screened and reroofed it.
 Restoration efforts continue.

 Decking has been covered with galvanized metal shingles, and painted in the bright red that is historically accurate.
 Railings were affixed to the access ladder, and safety chains edging the deck were replaced.
 Installed also were a new brick chimney and 18 new windows.
 In 1990, PARLA's license to renovate the structure was extended through 2020.

 Current restoration continues by the Port Austin Reef Light Association.

-The light is not open for tours.
+As of July 2026, the light is open for tours.
 It is a long and difficult trip to the light, which is always hindered by the reef, and often by the fog.
-However, it is possible to photograph the lighthouse from shore, although it takes a long lens or digital zoom.
+In addition, it is possible to photograph the lighthouse from shore, although it takes a long lens or digital zoom.

 The light was listed on the National Register of Historic Places in September 2011.
 The site includes adjacent bottom lands.
 A two-story on shore lighthouse keeper's house still exists.

 In June 2011, the General Services Administration made the Port Austin Light (along with 11 others) available at no cost to public organizations willing to preserve them.

 On July 19, 2012 it was announced that the Port Austin Reef Lighthouse Association, a Michigan non-profit organization, will take ownership of the Port Austin Light Station on Lake Huron.